Promise: Christianity

+Christian theology regards the gift of the Holy Spirit bestowed on believers as the fulfillment of a promise made by Jesus.
+Jesus is seen as making "great promises" in favour of prayer.

-In Christianity, a distinction is made between simple promises and oaths or vows.
+In Christian ethics, a distinction is made between simple promises and oaths or vows.
 An oath is a promise invoking God as a witness.
 A vow is a solemn form of a promise typically made to commit oneself to a moral good with God as witness, and binds oneself to its fulfillment over time.

-Some groups of Christians, such as the Religious Society of Friends and the Mennonites, object to the taking of both oaths and affirmations, basing their objections upon a commandment given in the Sermon on the Mount, and regard all promises to be witnessed by God.
+Some groups of Christians, for example the Religious Society of Friends and the Anabaptist Churches (such as the Mennonites), object to the taking of both oaths and affirmations, basing their objections upon a commandment given in the Sermon on the Mount, and regard all promises to be witnessed by God.